Cleopatra & Antony

 Cleopatra Meets Antony

-In 41 BC Cleopatra was summoned to Tarsus (in modern southern Turkey) by Mark Antony.
+In 41 BCE, Cleopatra was summoned to Tarsus (in modern southern Turkey) by Mark Antony.
 She is said to have entered the city by sailing up the Cydnus River in a decorated barge with purple sails, while dressed in the robes of the Greek goddess Aphrodite.
-Antony, who equated himself with the god Dionysus, the Greek god of wine, was instantly won over.
-Much like the meeting between Cleopatra and Caesar, both sides saw something in the other which they needed.
-For Cleopatra it was another opportunity to achieve power both in Egypt and in Rome, for Anthony the support of Rome's largest and wealthiest client states in his campaign against the might of the Parthians (Parthia was a region in modern north-eastern Iran) was highly desirable.
-At the meeting Cleopatra allegedly requested that her half-sister Arsinoë, living in protection at the Temple of Artemis at Ephesus, be executed to prevent any future attempts on her throne.
-Anthony and Cleopatra soon became allies and lovers and he returned with her to Alexandria in 40 BCE.
+Antony, who equated himself with Dionysus, the god of wine in Greek mythology, was instantly won over.
+Much like the meeting between Cleopatra and Caesar, both sides saw something in the other that they needed.
+For Cleopatra, it was another opportunity to achieve power both in Egypt and in Rome; for Antony, the support of Rome's largest and wealthiest client states in his campaign against the might of the Parthians (Parthia was a region in modern north-eastern Iran) was highly desirable.
+At the meeting, Cleopatra allegedly requested that her half-sister Arsinoë, living in protection at the Temple of Artemis at Ephesus, be executed to prevent any future attempts on her throne.
+Antony and Cleopatra soon became allies and lovers, and he returned with her to Alexandria in 40 BCE.

-In Alexandria Cleopatra and Antony formed a society of “inimitable livers”, which some historians have interpreted as an excuse to lead a life of debauchery, though it was more likely to have been a group dedicated to the cult of the mystical god Dionysus.
-In that year Cleopatra bore Antony the twins Alexander Helios (the Sun) and Cleopatra Selene (the Moon).
+In Alexandria, Cleopatra and Antony formed a society of "inimitable livers", which some historians have interpreted as an excuse to lead a life of debauchery, though it was more likely to have been a group dedicated to the cult of the mystical god Dionysus.
+In that year, Cleopatra bore Antony the twins Alexander Helios (the Sun) and Cleopatra Selene II (the Moon).

 Remove Ads